ulixee/platform/coming-soon/ROADMAP-NFTs.md

 ## 2.7
 NFTs will be deployed as standard ERC721 contracts, initially on Ethereum.
 We might do a multichain deployment, but current thinking is Ethereum to start.
-We’ll create a simple mechanism to associate a Databox or Domain with a created NFT via the CLI/UI tooling.
-We will associate Databox and Domain earnings with a registered Argon address.
+We’ll create a simple mechanism to associate a Datastore or Domain with a created NFT via the CLI/UI tooling.
+We will associate Datastore and Domain earnings with a registered Argon address.
 To transfer funds out of an Argon “owner” address, a user will need to lock their NFT ownership for a number of blocks to initiate a transfer out of that Argon address into a normal address.

 - ERC 721 Contract
-- Register NFT to Databox
+- Register NFT to Datastore
 - Sidechain Specialized Addresses
 - Ownership
 - Transfer Funds out of Specialized Addresses